tombreit/rdml/README.md

 ## Involved parties

-- Inhouse: ResearchData administrators and ResearchData editors, implemented as LDAP-Groups; IT/Breitner
+- Inhouse: ResearchData administrators and ResearchData editors, implemented as LDAP-Groups
 - https://datacite.org/ -> to get a DOI and to push metadata

 ## DOIs